There are more dogs in Seattle than there are children. And there are more cats here than dogs. This is one pet-friendly city!

 Seattle was ranked 5th best dog-city by Newsweek in 2019—there are 96 dog parks to choose from, including one indoor dog park.

-And when these householders go on holiday, they need someone to look after their pets and—a house sitter or a pet sitter is the very best option for the well-being of the pets—and for the householders' peace of mind.
+And when these householders go on holiday, they need someone to look after their pets and—a house sitter or a pet sitter in Seattle is the very best option for the well-being of the pets—and for the householders' peace of mind.

 The best place to find a house sitter or a pet sitter—or house sitting jobs—is right here.